 Composition and tenure

 The University president appoints members to this committee upon the recommendation of the University’s lead Title IX coordinator.
-Membership shall include 3 deputy coordinators with representation from student affairs, athletics, and faculty/staff.
-Committee membership is coterminous with the appointment as Title IX coordinator and deputy coordinator.
-The lead Title IX coordinator serves as chair of the committee.
+Membership is reviewed on an annual basis to include representation from student affairs, athletics, and faculty/staff.

 - Title IX reads, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”